-This article describes the concept of Brainwriting in a practical way.
-After reading you will understand the definition, meaning and basics of this powerful brainstorming and creativity tool.
+Brainwriting technique: this article describes the concept of the Brainwriting technique in a practical way.
+After reading you will understand the definition, meaning and basics of this brainstorming and creativity tool.
+Enjoy Reading!

 Brainwriting is a quick and easy method and the number of participants can vary from 5 to 300.

 Brainwriting is also called the 6-3-5 method through which many ideas can be generated in a short period of time.
 The 6-3-5 Brainwriting method comes from the process of having 6 people each write down 3 ideas on a large sheet of paper.

 They pass this paper on to the participant next to them, who will then add another 3 ideas to the paper.
 This is done 5 times and generates 6×18 = 108 ideas in less than an hour.
 This method can also be carried out in another setting for example 4-3-2.

 Brainwriting is about having the participants write down as many ideas as possible.
 Because this is not always easy, there are a number of tricks that can be used.